 GROUP HOME: In accordance with the state law [24 V.S.A. §4412(1)], a residential care home operating under state licensing or registration, which serves no more than eight (8) persons who have a handicap or disability as defined by the state (9 V.S.A. §4501).
 A group home shall be considered by right to constitute a permitted single family residential use of property unless located within 1,000 feet of another existing or permitted group home.
 See also RESIDENTIAL CARE FACILITY.

+HISTORIC STRUCTURE: Any structure that is: (a) listed individually in the State or National Register of Historic Places (the National Register listing is maintained by the Department of the Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; (b) certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; or (c) individually listed on the state inventory of historic places.

 HOME CHILD CARE: A child day care business operated by the owner or resident of a single-family dwelling that serves no more than ten (10) children on a full or part-time basis, the operator of which is licensed or registered by the state.
 In accordance with state law [24 V.S.A. §4412(5)] a home child care operation meeting this definition shall constitute a permitted single family residential use of property.
 For the purposes of these regulations, all other child and adult day care facilities shall be defined and regulated as day care centers.
 See also DAY CARE CENTER.

 HOME OCCUPATION: A home-based business as defined and regulated under Section 303 of this bylaw that is conducted by a resident of the dwelling within 25% or less of the floor area of a dwelling or accessory building, which is clearly secondary to the dwelling’s use as living quarters, is customary in residential areas and does not have an undue adverse effect on the character of the neighborhood.